RamezHamdiSaeed/MyFlutterReference/README.md

 - how to use StatefulWidget and State class to create a stateful widget.
 - how to use TextField Widgets properly.
 - how to use margin and padding properly even if we cannot do it directly.
+- how to use call back functions properly like map to fetch the data in ease .